 Under ESSA and Senate Bill 1, Kentucky is required to meaningfully differentiate between schools through its accountability system in an effort to identify schools each year that need help in improving overall student outcomes or the outcomes of one or more specific group(s) of students.
 In February, 2018, the Kentucky Board of Education approved a new accountability system to be implemented beginning with the 2018-19 school year.
-Therefore, the 2017-18 school year is a transition year.
+Therefore, the 2017-18 school year was a transition year.

-In 2017-2018, as in the past, Kentucky public school students in grades 3 through 8 completed Kentucky Performance Rating for Educational Progress (K-PREP) tests in five content areas.
+In 2018-2019, as in the past, Kentucky public school students in grades 3 through 8 completed Kentucky Performance Rating for Educational Progress (K-PREP) tests in five content areas.
 Students take reading and mathematics assessments annually in grades 3 through 8.
-Other subjects are assessed once per grade level with science assessed in grades 4 and 7; and social studies and on-demand writing assessed in grades 5 and 8.
-At the high school level, the state is moving to summative tests in English, mathematics, science and social studies developed by Kentucky teachers and aligned to the Kentucky Academic Standards.
-A new social studies summative assessment will be developed once new social studies standards are approved.
+Other subjects are assessed once per grade level with science assessed in grades 4 and 7 and social studies and on-demand writing assessed in grades 5 and 8.
+At the high school level, Kentucky has summative tests in Science (new in 2019) and writing (same On Demand Writing test as in grades 5 and 8).